byllyfish/zof/README.rst

-zof: OpenFlow App Framework
+zof: OpenFlow Micro-Framework
 ================================

-`zof` is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol. `zof` uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.
+*zof* is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol. *zof* supports OpenFlow versions 1.0 - 1.4, with partial support for 1.5.

+*zof* uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.

 .. figure:: doc/sphinx/_static/img/zof_architecture.png
     :align: center